PUYJALON-Pierre/Medilabo/README.md

 - Optimize content of application (better to use static content, with lowest quality possible, with small size and limit length of text...)

-- We could also modify architecture of application by building everything into a single application, in order to reduce time for code to run, memory and energy use.
-Nevertheless, this will make lose advantages of micro-services that are autonomous and could be reused by medilabo to make other screening project for example.

-- We could use one type of data (SQL) in order to use a single database (because notes could be turned into a column note of string for patient).

 - We could change JDK image that generate container with docker for a smaller one (we already added a .dockerignore file in each microservices).

 - We can deploy mesurement tools like :

   -> EcoIndex (that asses environnment impact of a web page base on her weight, number elements composing it, number of requests)
   -> EcoMeter (that analyse results from EcoIndex base on 15 good practices on web page) -> Other tools for web or mobile (Ecograder, Mobile Efficiency Index, GreenSpector, mobile enerlytics, Website Speed Test...)

-- Finally we could use this checklist of goodpractice, to aim for a better green code (put link here)
+- Finally we could use this checklist of goodpractice, to aim for a better green code (https://s3-eu-west-1.amazonaws.com/course.oc-static.com/courses/6227476/2019-05-Ref-eco_web-checklist.v3.pdf)